binbang12/minimalistphotography/Readme.md

 ## Comments

 As part of our engagement strategy, we strive to have at least one mod comment on every post.
 Comments should be kind, personable, and unique—avoid copy-pasting.
 When commenting on posts with the “First Post” flair, make sure to welcome the user to the subreddit.
 Even if a post already has a comment, it’s okay to add another.
+You can also look at posts in our sub for examples of effective comments.

 ## Top 25 Posts